Aaronontheweb/okta-music-store/README.md

 Studio Express 2013 for Web is the most recent freely available version of Visual Studio Express.

-Although it was written for MVC 3, the MVC Music Store guide still works with MVC 4, with a few key differences:
+Although they were written for MVC 3, the MVC Music Store instructions still work with MVC 4, with a few key differences:

 -   **Your project must be created with the ASP.NET MVC 4 "Internet" project template**.
-Not the "Empty" project template as the guide suggests for MVC 3.
+Not the "Empty" project template as the MVC Music Store instructions suggest for MVC 3.
 -   MVC 4 no longer has the built-in "ASP.NET Configuration website", so you'll need to create the users and groups mentioned in "Part 7: Membership and Authorization" using a different